 Grand Palace (Grote Markt)

-Maison de Roi is also known as the Bread House due to the bread market that has been held here for centuries.
+Maison de Roi is also known as the Bread House due to the bread market held here for centuries.
 The building is now a history museum.

-If there is a place to be for one day in Brussels, Grote Markt is the one: most of the time crowded and overloaded but extremely beautiful.
-Among the many squares we have visited, this one stands out for its gorgeous design.
+If there is a place to be for one day in Brussels, Grote Markt is the one: most of the time, it is crowded and overloaded but extremely beautiful.
+This one stands out for its gorgeous design among the many squares we have visited.
 We immediately fell in love with the grandiose buildings’ intricate architecture, so we took some time to admire everything!